codefinity/oeuvre/README.md

 > The Galls Law states that, “A complex system that works is invariably found to have evolved from a simple system that worked.
 The inverse proposition also appears to be true: A complex system designed from scratch never works and cannot be made to work.
 You have to start over, beginning with a working simple system.”

-- Lessons worth learning from real evolution.

-- Hit and trial required

-- Paradoxes will always be there

-- Framework must allow experimentation

-- Incremental Design is the way

-- The change must happen at one fundemental level and then transform the outer layers.

 ![](design/images/ExplanationDiagrams-EAProcess.png)